Sanjeev435/MyJavaPractiseSets/src/main/java/com/practise/patterns/behavioral/state/State-Pattern.md

 #### Advantages & Disadvantages
-<pre> ✔ Single Responsibility Principle.
-Organize the code related to particular states into separate classes.</pre>
+ ✔ Single Responsibility Principle.
+Organize the code related to particular states into separate classes.<br/>
-<pre> ✔ Open/Closed Principle.
-Introduce new states without changing existing state classes or the context.</pre>
+ ✔ Open/Closed Principle.
+Introduce new states without changing existing state classes or the context.<br/>
- ✔ Simplify the code of the context by eliminating bulky state machine conditionals.
+ ✔ Simplify the code of the context by eliminating bulky state machine conditionals.<br/>
- ✔ Helps in reducing complexity by reducing the use of if-else statements or switch/case conditional logic.
+ ✔ Helps in reducing complexity by reducing the use of if-else statements or switch/case conditional logic.<br/>
- ✔ The benefits of using State pattern to implement polymorphic behavior is clearly visible.
+ ✔ The benefits of using State pattern to implement polymorphic behavior is clearly visible.<br/>
  ✔ The chances of error are less and it’s very easy to add more states for additional behavior.
-Thus making our code more robust, easily maintainable and flexible
+Thus making our code more robust, easily maintainable and flexible<br/>
- ❌ Applying the pattern can be overkill if a state machine has only a few states or rarely changes.
+ ❌ Applying the pattern can be overkill if a state machine has only a few states or rarely changes.<br/>
  ❌ The state pattern is also known as objects for states.
-So, we can assume that more states need more codes, and the obvious side effect is difficult maintenance for us
+So, we can assume that more states need more codes, and the obvious side effect is difficult maintenance for us.<br/>